LEE -- The Locker Room Sports Pub. Ruminate on that name for a moment. It says a lot more than I first realized.

 Then there's "Sports Pub."
 Don't mix this up with "sports bar," a place focused mainly on alcohol and TV.
 A pub, though, is a community center of sorts.
 It's short for "Public House," and for hundreds of years in both Britain and the United States, pubs have hosted political gatherings, celebrated joyful victories, and served as incubators for community movements.

 Google "Revolutionary War" + "pubs" if you don't believe me.

 So, as I evaluate a gourmet bistro against its own projected identity of shiny shoes luxury and deferent service, and estimate a dive bar by the quality of its vintage pinball machines and bathroom wall wit, I'd like to tell you why the Locker Room has exactly what I look for in a pub.

 As for the "public" part, I'm not sure I've ever been to another establishment that so strongly emphasizes sports (there are big-screen TVs hanging from every free spot on the ceiling, showing various matches) but forces it upon no one.
-I saw all manner of people eating and chatting, tucked in their high-backed booths that create a sense of privacy, undisturbed by booming volume.

 The TV crowd leaned forward on the bar's stools and stared at the drama, but that scene was hardly the restaurant's focal point.
 Nor did I get the icy stares and glance-away snickers that I've received all over the country when stepping into a saloon with my skinny jeans, 90s slacker hair, dopey grin, and ever-present notepad.